 Whether you’ve been considering psychology as a career option and are wondering what kind of career will suit you best, or you’ve already started a career in a certain stream and want to see what kind of growth opportunities are available for you – this is the right article for you!

 Mental awareness has increased so as has the careers in psychology.
-Projected to grow at the rate of 14% year-on-year, psychology is a field that will always see tremendous growth, because it helps to understand what causes problems in people in the first place, not just in solving them.
+Projected to grow at the rate of 14% year-on-year, psychology is a field that will always see tremendous growth because it helps to understand what causes problems in people in the first place, not just in solving them.

 In this article, we’ll take you through some of the highest paying jobs in psychology, and how they are different from each other.
 As well as explain a little bit about what each job entails and how to get there.
 This article will help you get the answer of your apprehensions like “How much does a psychologist earn in India?” or “How much psychologist earn in India?”

 And you can find out which one suits you the best!